-Kolinda Grabar-Kitarović was elected President of the Republic of Croatia on January 11, 2015 and has severed as the Chair of the Council of Women World Leaders since 2019.
+Kolinda Grabar-Kitarović was elected President of the Republic of Croatia on January 11, 2015 and severed until February 19, 2020.
+She also served as the Chair of the Council of Women World Leaders from 2019 to 2020.

 She was born on April 29, 1968 in Rijeka where she attended elementary school and went on to high school in Los Alamos in the United States.